Lesley Wilkes FDSc. MBACP (Accred)

 How I work

 I am an experienced counsellor who works with a range of emotional difficulties offering both short and longer term counselling.
-My counselling practice is based a short walk from Petts Wood station, but given the current lock-down restrictions, I am offering video counselling support
+My counselling practice is based a short walk from Petts Wood station.

 I can provide you with a safe and confidential space to discuss whatever you would like at your own pace.
 I will create an environment of trust where you feel comfortable to express yourself freely and without judgement.
 I will be respectful of the difficulties you are facing and I will listen carefully to understand your experience.
 With this foundation in place, we will work collaboratively to connect your current feelings to the source of your pain.
 We will explore your thoughts to make better sense of your distress and work to goals we will set together.
 We will work with the possibility of building on your confidence to enable you to make choices more in tune with how you wish to live your life and support yourself.